 A good breeding begins with careful planning..

+Responsible breeding requires a lot of planning, skill and experience.
+It’s not nearly as simple as pairing two physically healthy dogs together and hoping for the best.
 Our breedings are planned months to years in advance.
 Dams and Sires are studied and researched to insure we start with and continue with quality, healthy lines.
-We do not breed solely based on titles or pedigree.
+We do not breed solely based on titles, pedigree or just being a healthy dog.
+While health testing is a critical and important aspect of each breeding program, it is only one of many factors that we take into account.
 Great looks as well as desirable traits are always considered.
 No dog is perfect and we try to recognize those imperfections and make continued improvements with each litter.
 We hold ourselves to a standard when selecting outside studs for our females.
 We value the asset of breeding to only proven, health tested, HRCH MH or higher titled studs.

 Early Neurological Stimulation